 The Workshop allows you to craft armor and weapons for the Hero and Inquisitors.
 Equipment improves the characteristics of your helpers and increases the fighting stats of troops under their command.

-The Gemmery allows you to fuse jewels, which can be used to improve equipment.
+The Gemmery allows you to fuse and transform jewels, which can be used to improve equipment.
 When this building reaches level 21, you will be able to create legendary jewels.

 The Rune Workshop gives you the opportunity to create runes from shards and fuse runes of the same type.
 With the help of runes, you can enhance legendary equipment.